 Paradoxically, the risk of regionalism on both sides of the Atlantic, however different, has at one and the same time both simplified and complicated transatlantic thinking.
 On the one hand, Europe and North America were pioneers in pursuing deeper global economic cooperation.
 In principle, their regional structures, although differing widely, could have provided logical building blocks for an ambitious economic bridge across the Atlantic.
-On the other hand, the creation of the European Union and NAFTA tended to make both regions more inwardly focused, exaggerating rather than reducing, transatlantic differences.
+On the other hand, the creation of the European Union and NAFTA tended to make both regions more inwardly focused, exaggerating rather than reducing transatlantic differences.

-As transatlantic trade and investment flows increased, underlying structural or "systemic" differences between Europe and North America emerged.
-Disputes that were once confined largely to agricultural and industrial trade have more recently encompassed issues as diverse as competition law, taxation, technology policy, government procurement, environmental protection, labelling requirements, investment restrictions, health and safety standards, intellectual property, and personal privacy.
+As transatlantic trade and investment flows nevertheless increased, underlying structural or "systemic" differences between Europe and North America emerged.
+Disputes that were once confined largely to agricultural and industrial trade have more recently encompassed issues as diverse as competition law, taxation, technology policy, government procurement, environmental protection, investment restrictions, health and safety standards, intellectual property, and personal privacy.
 Unlike the sources of traditional trade disputes, these issues are neither primarily economic nor international in nature.
 Instead, they involve domestic policies and priorities, reflecting the way that separate legal, regulatory, and even cultural systems have evolved on both sides of the Atlantic.
-Policymakers in these specific areas operate under mandates very different from those governing trade negotiators: the former respond to different priorities - their priorities do not involve trade or investment liberalization; indeed, their constituencies may resist all such initiatives.
+Policymakers in these specific areas operate under mandates very different from those governing trade negotiators: the former respond to different problems, the latter respond to different constituencies - their priorities do not involve trade or investment liberalization; indeed, their constituencies may resist such initiatives, as indeed we are seeing today.

 Against the background of transatlantic differences, the EU Commission in Brussels carved out access to various markets through regional free trade agreements (all duly endorsed by the GATT).
 Indeed, the proliferation of such EU free trade agreements has become so global that the term regional is almost superfluous.
-They have been driven in part by a perceived need to counterbalance US bilateral trade forays.

-For its part, for more than three decades Washington viewed open world trade as both in its national interest and as a cornerstone of the post-war international order, initially to rebuild prosperity and stability in Europe and Asia, and subsequently to secure democracy against communist expansion.
-With the first of Nixon's protectionist measures of 1971 and the later fall of the Berlin Wall, however, this rationale for multilateralism weakened.
-The free trade coalition in the United States eroded in the face of concerns that Japan and Europe and, more recently, China and India were free-riding on the openness of US markets.
-Meanwhile, a parallel concern about declining US competitiveness put a new emphasis on full reciprocity in trade negotiations.
-Both trends have led to a less pronounced US commitment to multilateralism exclusively.
+For its part, for more than three decades, Washington viewed open world trade as both in its national interest and as a cornerstone of the post-war international order, initially to rebuild prosperity and stability in Europe and Asia, and subsequently to secure democracy against communist expansions.
+However, with the fall of the Berlin Wall, this rationale for multilateralism weakened.
+The free trade coalition in the United States eroded in the face of concerns that Japan and Europe and, more recently, China and India, were free-riding on the openness of US markets.
+A parallel concern about declining US competitiveness led to a less pronounced US commitment to multilateralism exclusively.
 Although Washington supported the successful completion of the Uruguay Round of the GATT in 1994, US trade policy since then has focused increasingly on bilateral and regional initiatives.
 Many of these initiatives were influenced by a desire to respond to commercial competition from Europe and to counter the EU's growing power as a regional trade bloc.
 Indeed, the Canada-US free trade agreement and the subsequent NAFTA were driven at least in part by concerns about trade diversion arising from EU expansion, as well as by its foot-dragging in the GATT.